Honey Citrus and Thyme Iced Tea

 - Fill a thoroughly cleaned jar 3/4 full of water.
 Add slices of orange, lemon and lime to the jar.

-- Tie the thyme together with food-safe string, or put the thyme in a narrow cake decorating tip, and add to the jar.
+- Tie the thyme together with food-safe string, or put the thyme in a narrow cake decorating piping tip, and add it to the jar.

-- Add the honey, stir and cap with the lid.
+- Add the honey and stir.
+Cap the jar with a lid.

-- Put in the refrigerator for 2 hours.
+- Chill the capped jar in the refrigerator for 2 hours.

 - To the serving glasses, add slices of orange, lemon and lime, and small sprigs of thyme.